 Do Sun Freckles Go Away?

 Sun freckles fade over time, but the speed at which they do can vary.
 Sun freckles typically form on areas of the skin that are most exposed to the sun.

 Treatment options include creams and other drugs that lighten the skin.
 Creams can work well if used correctly.

 Sun freckles can be a sign of overexposure to the sun or tanning beds.
 If you have freckles caused by the sun, you can prevent more from appearing by limiting your time in the sun or wearing protective clothing.
-Although you may be able to lighten your existing freckles, they won’t go away permanently without treatment.
+You may be able to lighten your existing freckles, but they won’t go away permanently without treatment.